jhb10c/WEB3basics/README.md

 A repo that contains basic functions to interact with ethereum using Web3.py.

 1. SendEth.py contains a function that transfers eth.
 This has been tested on ganache-cli and kovan testnet.
+2. The deployContract folders contains functions that deploys smart contracts to ethereum.
+This contains an example deployment of the greeter smart contract.